-I took pictures of all of my daffodil bulbs one year against a ruler to show the size.
-Bulbs differ in size according to variety, but one rule seems to hold true – plant a smaller bulb than the largest that can be bought per variety, and you will short yourself on the result.
+Buying cheap bulbs will lead to disappointing results.
+One year I took pictures of all of my daffodil bulbs against a ruler to show the size.
+Bulbs differ in size according to variety, but one rule seems to hold true.
+Plant a smaller bulb rather than the largest that can be bought per variety, and you will short yourself on the result.

-The labor involved in planting bulbs easily overshadows the bulb cost, but some people think that they will come out ahead by picking up a few dozen as the big box stores and garden centers where the bulbs are exposed to heat and sunlight.
+The labor involved in planting bulbs easily overshadows the bulb cost.
+But some people think that they will come out ahead by picking up a few dozen smaller bulbs at the big box stores and garden centers.
+In these places the bulbs are most often exposed to heat and sunlight.

 You get what you pay for is truly the name of the game!

-Cheap equals smaller.
+Cheap bulbs equals smaller.
 Smaller equals fewer blooms.
-The large bulbs, which are what I distribute, will produce at least 2-3 flowers per bulb while the smaller bulb will produce a single, probably shorter, flower.
+I distribute only the largest bulbs.
+These will produce at least 2-3 flowers per bulb while the smaller bulb will produce a single, probably shorter, flower.

 My daffodil bulbs are the largest available and can be called “Mother Bulbs” in some cases.
-They are not sold in nurseries as the shipping is very expensive.
-The imported daffodil bulbs and other catalog offeringd are usually “double nose #2” or single bulbs as are Costco’s daffodils which come in bags while mine come in crates.
+They are not sold in nurseries since shipping is very expensive.
+The imported daffodil bulbs and other catalog offerings are usually “double nose #2” or single bulbs as are Costco’s daffodils which come in bags while mine come in crates.

 0 Comments